 HomeStart assesses at lease commencement date whether it is reasonably certain to exercise the option.
 HomeStart reassesses whether it is reasonably certain to exercise the option if there is a significant event or change in circumstances within its control.
-On commencement HomeStart assesses that it was reasonably certain to exercise each available option, hence the periods are included within the lease liability recognised on transition.
-There are no potential future lease payments for extension options not included within the lease liability.
+Currently HomeStart does not have any extension options included in any lease agreements and therefore there are no potential future lease payments to include within the lease liability.

-NOTE 23 Employee benefits liability
+NOTE 23 Employee related liabilities

-2023 \$'000 2022 \$'000
+2024 \$'000 2023 \$'000

-Accrued salaries 129 119
+Accrued salaries 420 129

-Annual leave 936 779
+Annual leave 1,102 936

-Long service leave · 1,057 1,014
+Long service leave 1,447 1,057

-Total employee benefits liability 2,122 1,912
+Total employee related liability 2,969 2,122